 Some of the issues seen within the automotive industry over the years include:

 - Battery Production – The move is now to ever-increasing numbers of electric vehicles, whether entirely electric or hybrid models.
 The battery technology associated with this drive to electric power involves the use of Lithium as a component, and the production of the batteries is undertaken in very low dewpoint (low humidity) environments with a working condition of less than 1%RH.
 Systems are installed to assist in this process and are readily available to the automotive industry.

 - Environmental Chambers – Product development often requires artificially created environments to replicate the effects of driving in extreme conditions.
 Often conditions lower than -60 to -700C are necessary, and dehumidification removes the risk of the freezing air affecting other components.

 - Glass Production – It is imperative to ensure that laminated windscreens and other glass parts contain no moisture when bonded.
 Any trapped molecules can lead to explosive conditions inside the autoclave.

-- Tyre Production – Ensuring that the steel wires used in the radial ply in tyres are free from corrosion ensures the best quality product and a safe journey home.
+- Tyre Production – Ensuring that the steel wires used in the radial-ply in tyres are free from corrosion ensures the best quality product and a safe journey home.

 - Injection Moulded Parts – Summer conditions can create condensation on the cold moulds in injection moulding plants.
-This in turn can lead to blistering or staining on the moulded item, leading to re-work, a slowing down in production rates and potential failure to meet JIT deadlines.
+This can lead to blistering or staining on the moulded item, leading to re-work, a slowing down in production rates and potential failure to meet JIT deadlines.